krakend/krakend-documentation/endpoints/parameter-forwarding.md

 ```

 ## Cookies forwarding
 A cookie is just some content passing inside the `Cookie` header.
-If you want cookies to reach your backend, add the `Cookie` header under `input_headers`, just as you would do with any other header.
+If you want cookies to reach your backend, add the `Cookie` header under `input_headers`, just as you would with any other header.

-When doing this, **all your cookies** are sent to all backends inside the endpoint.
+**All your cookies** are sent to all backends inside the endpoint when doing this.
 Use this option wisely!

 Example: